moorepants/eme171/content/pages/instructor-guide.rst

 Canvas
 ------

-Canvas_ will be used for all of the private information related to the course that is shared with the students, e.g. grades, copyrighted materials, announcements, roster, email lists, solutions, etc. Request to be added to the roster as an instructor.
+Canvas_ will be used for private information related to the course that is shared with the students, e.g. grades, copyrighted materials, announcements, roster, email lists, solutions, etc. Request to be added to the roster as an instructor.

 Students should be directed to the Discussions section of the course Canvas page to ask asynchronous questions electronically (instead of email).
 Any